How many dancers per team?

 Who books the team flights?

-SSO organize group flights for all teams.
-We utilize STA Travel Groups to quote our flights.
+SSO organizes group flights for all teams.
+We work with local travel agencies or directly with airlines to quote our flights.

 We are often able to secure group flight deals whereby a non-refundable deposit is required to secure each individual’s seat on the group flight and then the balance is not payable until approx 70 days prior to departure!